-LDLT Organ: Living donation (LDLT) is done in a limited number of transplant centers.
+LDLT Organ: Living Donor Liver Transplantation (LDLT) is done in a limited number of transplant centers.
 If you decide to have a living donation, you may want to find out more about the transplant center.
 Experts in the field recommend that a center should have performed a certain number of surgeries of this type (15-20 living donations) to achieve proficiency.
 The center should maintain its expertise by continuing to do living donor transplants once it achieves that level of competence.
 Outcomes for the donor and the recipient improve if a transplant center has reached a sufficient volume of surgeries.
 Ask about the history of the center’s experience with this surgery.

 Matching Criteria: There are donor-recipient matching criteria, and the process can become complicated.
 The donor needs to be evaluated as thoroughly as you by a different medical team at the center.
 Discuss with your hepatologist whether living donation is an option for you.
 The advantages are that you know the complete medical history of the donor, and, often you can choose the time of the surgery, assuming your MELD score is above a certain level, usually at 14 or 15.
 Donating to someone with a very low MELD may be problematic for the recipient, according to recent research.

 No Compensation: The national organization regulating organ allocation, UNOS, does not permit payment or compensation for organs from a living person.
 It is unethical and illegal.
 Reputable transplant centers will not take part in this type of transplant situation.
 Our national system relies solely on voluntary organ donations.